gfzriesgos/RiesgosFloodDamage/README.md

 # RiesgosFloodDamage
-Private repository for scripts related to the RIESGOS project
+Public repository for script development related to the RIESGOS project